 The course will also discuss the theoretical background and content of existing interventions for (the prevention of) psychopathology in children and parenting problems.
 We will discuss effectiveness studies for these programs and critically evaluate the content of these programs from an Intervention Mapping perspective.

-To gain knowledge on which parent or family factors should be targeted to prevent or treat a specific problem in children.
+can explain which parent or family factors should be targeted to prevent or treat a specific problem in children or families.

-To learn how to evaluate the effectiveness of interventions.
+can design an evaluation plan to study the effectiveness of interventions.

 Mode of instruction

 Paper made in teams of students that consists of multiple parts that are handed in throughout the course.
 At the end of the course, students present the content of their paper to each other in an oral presentation.

 Articles: will be announced on Brightspace.